KeckObservatory/mKTL/doc/configuration.rst

 		understand the intent and function of the key/value pair.

-**units**	Terse description of the units for a numeric value.
+**units**	Terse description of the units for a numeric value;
+		a typical item with units will only have one units string, assumed to be appropriate for all formats.
-		If the value has multiple representations, there could be a units value for each representation, for example an angular value transmitted as radians but with optional formatting as sexagesimal.
+		If the value has multiple representations, there could be a units value for each representation, for example an angular value transmitted as radians but with optional formatting as sexagesimal; in this case the units field will be dictionary, with None and 'formatted' as keys.

 **format**	How to format the value for printing.
 This is expected
 		to be a printf-like expression, for example %d for